mejia-dev/epicodus-capstone-mvp/Timetracker.md

     * Enemy renders as a triangle, but is hovering above the track for some reason.
 Looking into it.
     * Make enemies render in the middle of the audio spike now, not to the right like they were previously.
     * Fixed rendering position.
 Appears that spawning the enemy on line 188 of `GameRendering.tsx` was also subtracting 50, moving the enemy upwards.
 Resolved this.
+    * Noticed that `globalEnemiesPerLevelDisplay` was not getting set on shorter tracks.
+Appears that this was because it is in the conditional that reduces large enemy sets.
+Removed it from this and confirmed it now works for short tracks as well as long ones.